Un Monde parfait: TV performances and cover versions

-Ilona very rarely did live performances, but she was coaxed into appearing on the nationally acclaimed show Hit Machine on M6, on 7 May 2005.
-That performance, carried out with choreography, may have sparked her subsequent success with her single "Un Monde parfait".

-Le 6/9, a French team, recorded a parody of this song, under the title "Un Casting parfait".
+Le 6/9, a French team, recorded a parody of this song, under the title "Un casting parfait".
 This version peaked at number six on the French SNEP Singles Chart and at number 78 in Switzerland.

-The song was covered by Les Enfoirés on their album 2011: Dans l'œil des Enfoirés, and included in the medley "Un monde Parfait".
+The song was covered by Les Enfoirés on their album 2011: Dans l'œil des Enfoirés, and included in the medley "Un monde parfait".
 The song was performed by Alizée & Claire Keim, with additional vocals from Grégoire, Christophe Maé & Pascal Obispo.